The City of London Poor Law Union and Workhouse

 The Bow Road Workhouse

-The new workhouse for up to 800 inmates was built on the south side of Bow Road in 1848-9, opening in the December of 1849.
+Eventually, the union agreed to build its own workhouse on Bow Road.
+The new premises, housing up to 800 inmates, opened in December 1849.
 The palatial design by Richard Tress cost over £55,000 to construct and boasted central heating, a dining-hall measuring 100 feet by 50 feet, Siberian marble pillars, and a chapel with stained glass windows and a new organ.
 However, the new workhouse had room only for those casual applicants deemed sick and helpless — healthy ones would be refused admittance.

 The location and layout of the workhouse are shown on the 1870 map below.